 In the middle, you see the mural itself painted into the picture, functioning like a "you are here" dot on a map.

-The street scene describes your environment as you look at the wall (or rather, it is a record of the area surrounding the mural as it was in 2009 - 2010, when the mural was being painted. the building on the left corner, St. Anthony's soup kitchen, has already been torn down since.)
+The street scene describes your environment as you look at the mural.
+Or rather, it is a record of the area surrounding the mural as it was in 2009 - 2010, when it was being painted.
+The area has undergone radical development since.

-People posed for reference photos, picked a spot where they wanted to be portrayed, sometimes specifying how or with whom, and so the painted cityscape slowly became populated with the local community.
+People picked the spot where they wanted to be portrayed, sometimes specifying how and with whom, and so the painted cityscape slowly and spontaneously became populated with the local community.

-Some moments during the mural unveiling, with people pointing themselves out at the mural:
+Below, a video of some moments during the mural unveiling, with people pointing themselves out at the mural: